 How to Groom a Sheltie

-The most effective way to groom a Sheltie's undercoat involves line brushing.
-This means parting the double coat down to the skin and systematically combing out the densest fur.
+The most effective way to groom a Sheltie's undercoat is line brushing.
+Part the double coat horizontally down to the skin and systematically comb through the dense fur with a wide detangling comb.

 Step 2: Detangle The Wispy Fur